peytoncordero/DRI25/creating-simulations.md

             critterList.remove(critter)
         else:
             critter.age +=1

-    print(len(critterList))
 ```

 We will pass 4 arguments into this function:  our food, resource, and fertility values.
 The reason we need to get at these values is because we will want to then pass them into our Critter method calls.
 That is the first step we take: calling our `gather()` and `reproduce()` functions, at the beginning of each year.
 Because we are calling these methods outside of their class, we need to prefix the calls with our class name `Critter`.
 Because this function is meant to encapsulate the activities our critters undertake each year, it makes sense to call these methods here.
 Since we are calling them here, you can delete both method calls from the previous cell (in the cell with the `popSim()` function).

 Next, we will age our existing critters by one year.
 For now, let's set their maximum age to 50 years--once they are over 50 years, we will assume they die of old age, and we `remove` the critter from our list.
-Lastly, we print the length of our critter list.
+If they are not over 50, we simply add one year to their age.

 ## Running the Simulation

-If you call and run the runYear() function, you'll notice that we are not yet actually advancing the years in our simulation.
+If you call and run the `runYear()` function, you'll notice that we are not yet actually advancing the years in our simulation.
 Our goal is to run our simulation for a certain number of years, and then print out the results for each year.

-To do this, we will want to create a `while` loop that will run our simulation until certain conditions are met.
+To do this, we will want to create a `while` loop that will run our simulation repeatedly until certain conditions are met.
 To do this, we can define a new cell that encapsulates both our `popSim()` function and our `runYear()` function.
-Firstly, then, delete any cells that contain these functions calls (we will call them in the new cell instead).
+Firstly, then, delete any cells that contain these functions calls (we will call them in the new designated cell instead).

 In the new cell, type the following: